Healthy Software Engineer Guide

 Consuming vegetable rich food, but also meat, fish, nuts and whole-grain carbs will help your brain to function properly.

 It doesn’t mean that you can’t eat sugary or otherwise unhealthy food, as long as it stays the exception not the rule.

 So yes, you can have a delicious Burrito once a while.

-Try to stick to the golden rule - if you see commercials for it, avoid it.
+Try to stick to the golden rule of diet - if you see commercials for it, avoid it.

 Regarding your daily vitamin requirements, it’s best to check with your doctor for any deficiencies first before taking supplements.

 This article gives a good primer on brain food and a healthy diet: https://healthybrains.org/pillar-nutrition/.
 (TLDR; Eat like the Italians do).

 The gist of it is to eat whatever makes you feel productive, healthy and doesn’t lower your energy levels.

 You are sitting a lot, quite a lot.
 Public media considers sitting as severe to your health as smoking.
 As I wouldn’t go that far (according to more serious research papers), widespread conclusion stays that sitting too much without exercise will do you harm in the long run.
 So don’t just commute from your office desk to the couch.
 Instead, set aside at least 30 minutes of time during the day for walking, running, gym, yoga, Karate or whatever activity you prefer.
 You don’t need to become an athlete, but increasing your fitness level also increases your energy levels, which means you can think faster, have more focus and more energy to push through the challenges of your work day.
 In addition, it has the benefit of balancing out the negative effects of sitting.